 On the following drive, the no fly zone of Michigan State came back alive when Trae Waynes took a deep pass away from Stanford quarterback, Kevin Hogan.

 And the defense from both teams battled the rest of the game, as the third quarter remained quiet.

 In the fourth, Cook and the Spartans took the lead on a third down, deep slant pass to Tony Lippett, for a 24-17 lead.

-Running out the clock was then the goal.
-But they could not move the chains and were forced to punt, giving Stanford one last chance to drive down the field.
+Running out the clock was then the goal, but they could not move the chains and were forced to punt.
+It gave Stanford one last chance to drive down the field.

 Offensive player of the game Connor Cook stressed that the success from this year would not stop after the victory.